Bold + Brilliant Messages from TEDx SeattleWomen

 We love TEDx Women’s conferences.
 This year’s theme was Bold + Brilliant.
 Bold + Brilliant was designed to explore how women can act in bold and brilliant ways without apology.
 The theme also celebrates the women who are taking big risks, innovating in new ways and advocating in certain causes.

-While I sat in the beautiful hall of the Chateau St. Michele Winery in Woodinville, I couldn’t help but be electrified vibrant energy of the women who came from all around Seattle to attend the talks.
+While I sat in the beautiful hall of the Chateau St. Michele Winery in Woodinville, I couldn’t help but be electrified by the vibrant energy of the women who came from all around Seattle to attend the talks.
 Eager to be inspired and challenged, I began engaging with women around me.
-They came from all walks of life and business, from Starbucks and Google, from their own small businesses and start-ups, from real-estate and retail and more.
+They came from all walks of life and business, from Starbucks and Google, from their own small businesses and start-ups, from real estate, retail, and more.
 Our commonality was that we’d all come to explore what Bold and Beautiful meant to each of us.

 The speaker line-up was full of amazing women who each brought a message of authenticity and bold-thinking.
 They all possessed brilliance of character, ingenuity, and humor.
 It filled the afternoon with purpose.

 The first speaker wasMaura O'Neill, the first Chief Innovation Officer and former Senior Counselor to the Administrator at the US Agency for International Development.
 Maura spoke to us of narrow-mindedness.

 She shared that she believes narrow-mindedness blocks ingenuity and that causes us to miss opportunities to change and grow.
 She suggested that this narrow-mindedness is a fantastic coping mechanism in our high-volume, information age, but that it must be intentionally combatted to allow innovation and change.